rebfarish/DrinkingProblems/README.md

 ## Current State of Completion

 When opened, the app will load a randomly selected question from the database.
 If the user answers the question correctly, the app will close.
-If answered incorrectly, the app will lock the screen for a set amount of time (currently this is set to one minute).
+If answered incorrectly, the app will lock the screen for a set amount of time (currently this is set to ten seconds).

 There are a few elements that need to be corrected for a usable prototype.
 Firstly, if the user swipes up from the bottom of the screen the navigation bar will appear, allowing the user to simply back out of the app without answering a question.
 Secondly, the app has a limited bank of questions to pull from.
 After some time with the app a user could simply have the answers memorized.
-Lastly, the menu options don’t do much.
-This fragment needs to be more fleshed out.

 ## API Versions and Hardware